StackVista/stackstate-docs/configure/topology/sync.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Configure topology synchronizations

 ## Overview

-Synchronization allows you to automatically synchronize the topology of your stack to StackState based on information from such diverse systems as discovery tools, service registries, container management tools and CMDBs.
+Synchronization allows you to automatically synchronize the topology of your stack to Rancher Observability based on information from such diverse systems as discovery tools, service registries, container management tools and CMDBs.

-A synchronization is defined by a data source and a number of mappings from the external system topology data into StackState topology elements.
+A synchronization is defined by a data source and a number of mappings from the external system topology data into Rancher Observability topology elements.
 The following image gives an overview of a synchronization pipeline:

 ![](../../.gitbook/assets/topology_synchronization.png)

 ## Synchronization pipeline

-Broadly speaking, the synchronization framework makes two models to turn external data into StackState internal components and relations.
+Broadly speaking, the synchronization framework makes two models to turn external data into Rancher Observability internal components and relations.

-* The **External Topology model** interprets data and turns it into a graph as the data looks outside of StackState.
+* The **External Topology model** interprets data and turns it into a graph as the data looks outside of Rancher Observability.
-* The **StackState Topology model** is a graph of components as viewed in StackState.
+* The **Rancher Observability Topology model** is a graph of components as viewed in Rancher Observability.

 A synchronization pipeline takes data through these two models using configurable scripts.
 The concepts in the pipeline are explained in depth below.